Rimkomatic/ArchBTW/Installation_of_Arch_Linux.md

 ### EFI Partition (UEFI only)

-Create a 512MB EFI partition:
+Create a 512MB EFI partition for systems using UEFI:

 ```bash
 n   # new partition